vamp-plugins/vamp-plugin-sdk/README.md

 Compiling and Installing the SDK and Examples
 ---------------------------------------------

-A number of build systems are currently supported:
+More than one build system is currently supported:

 ### CMake